-I will respond to you within one month from when I receive your request.
+I will normally respond to you within one month from when I receive your request.

-Marketing Emails
+Marketing email

-Please note if you wish to unsubscribe from any marketing emails that you have signed up for, you can do so by using the contact details at the end of this document.
-It may take 30 days for this to become effective.
+Please note if you wish to unsubscribe from any chambers marketing emails that you have signed up for, you can do so by using the contact details at the end of the document.
+It may take up to 30 days for this to become effective.